mideyy7/Formula-One-Telemetry-Simulator/README.md

 - **StrategyAnalyzer**: Optional pre-race strategy module that searches for an optimal pit lap for selected drivers.
 - **RaceSimulator**: Lightweight race simulation used by the strategy analyzer to evaluate pit lap candidates.
 - **TrackLimitsMonitor**: Monitors track limits violations, checking at sector boundaries for realistic frequency.
 Tracks warnings and penalties per driver with thread-safe access.
+- **PenaltyEnforcer**: Thread-safe penalty state machine.
+Stores penalties per driver and is consulted by the telemetry generator to add penalty time during pit stops.
 - **Main Application**: Orchestrates strategy analysis (optional), track limits monitoring, and the producer/consumer threads, and renders the live race leaderboard.

 ## Building